asalber/asalber.github.io/statistics/manual/descriptive-statistics.md

 ### Pie chart

-A *pie chart* consists of a circle divided in slices, one for every value or category of the variable.
-Each slice is called a **sector** and its angle or area is proportional to the frequency of the corresponding value or category.
+A _pie chart_ consists of a circle divided in slices, one for every value or category of the variable.
+Each slice is called a _sector_ and its angle or area is proportional to the frequency of the corresponding value or category.

 Pie charts can represent absolute or relative frequencies, but not cumulative frequencies, and are used with nominal qualitative variables.
-For ordinal qualitative or quantitative variables is better to use bar charts or histograms, because it is easier to perceive differences in one dimension (length of bars) than in two dimensions (areas of sectors).
+For ordinal qualitative or quantitative variables is better to use bar charts, because it is easier to perceive differences in one dimension (length of bars) than in two dimensions (areas of sectors).

 **Example**.
 The pie chart below show the relative frequency distribution of blood types.

 <div id="piechart" class="plotly" style="margin: auto; width:80%"></div>
 <script type="application/json" data-for="piechart">{"x":{"data":[{"type":"pie","inherit":true,"labels":["0","A","AB","B"],"values":[5,14,3,8]}],"layout":{"title":"Relative frequency distribution of blood types","autosize":false,"width":600,"height":400,"margin":{"b":40,"l":60,"t":25,"r":10}},"url":null,"width":null,"height":null,"base_url":"https://plot.ly","layout.1":{"title":"Relative frequency distribution of blood types","autosize":false,"width":600,"height":400},"filename":"Relative frequency distribution of blood types"},"evals":[]}</script>

 ### Outliers